Bryan Adams: 1990s

-In November 1996, "I Finally Found Someone" was released is a song recorded by Bryan Adams and the American singer Barbra Streisand.
-The song was part of the soundtrack of Streisand's self-directed film The Mirror Has Two Faces and was nominated for an Academy Awards and Golden Globe Awards.
+In November 1996, "I Finally Found Someone" was released, which was recorded by Bryan Adams and Barbra Streisand as part of the soundtrack of Streisand's self-directed film The Mirror Has Two Faces.
+The song was nominated for an Academy Awards and Golden Globe Awards.
+It peaked at number 8 on the Billboard Hot 100.

-In November 1997, he participated in writing the song Let's Talk About Love by Celine Dion, which became one of the best-selling albums in history.
-The song is by the French singer-songwriter and record producer of 1987's Jean-Jacques Goldman "Puisque tu pars", the song was recorded with English lyrics by Adams and Eliot Kennedy as "Let's Talk About Love".
+In November 1997, Adams penned new lyrics to the Jean-Jacques Goldman song "Puisque tu pars" also written that month, remade as Let's Talk About Love recorded by Celine Dion.

 In 1999, a demo version of Adams' translation appeared on the single CD "Cloud Number Nine" in 1999.
 In December 1997, Adams released MTV Unplugged with three new tracks: "Back to You", "A Little Love" and "When You Love Someone".
 "Back to You" was the first single, followed by "I'm Ready", an acoustic version of the song from the album Cuts Like A Knife.
 The album was a top ten success in Germany while both singles reached the top 20 in the UK.

 On a Day Like Today was released in 1998 and the release coincided with his contract being sold to Interscope Records.
 On a Day Like Today enjoyed success internationally, entering the top five in Germany and Canada and was certified platinum in the UK.
 It generated two British top ten singles: "Cloud Number Nine" and "When You're Gone", which featured Melanie C of the Spice Girls and peaked at number 3.
 The song has sold 830,000 combined equivalent-sales in the UK as of May 2019.